At a glance

 He may wish to perform the following tests:

-- Biochemical profile which may reveal hypercalcemia (high blood calcium levels), hyperphosphatemia (high blood phosphate levels), and azotemia (high urea levels in the blood).
+- Biochemical profile may reveal hypercalcemia (high blood calcium levels), hyperphosphatemia (high blood phosphate levels), and azotemia (high urea levels in the blood).
 Elevated BUN (blood, urea, nitrogen) levels can indicate kidney failure.

 - Urinalysis will reveal high levels of calcium in the urine.